amibenson/solidity-qa/Solidity-QA.md

 ## (9) When should you use an interface instead of an abstract contract?

 Interfaces are most useful when it comes to designing larger scale dapps prior to their comprehensive implementations.
 They make it easy to facilitate extensibility in your dapps without introducing added complexity.
 Many of their built in constraints (listed above) are what can ultimately be used to inform your decision as to whether or not to use an interface instead of an abstract contract.

+## (10) Not Relevant to EVM, but: What is "Proof-of-work"?

+The purpose in Proof-of-work is to **make it verifiable without significant effort** that it **took significant effort to create a piece of work**.

+Real life is full of work that fulfills these criteria, one of the more extreme ones being mechanical clocks.
+Every person in the world can verify at a glance that this thing on my wall is, in fact, a working mechanical clock.
+Clocks are complicated, so in this example it takes an average person only a few seconds to verify that an immense amount of work went into this item.

+Blockchains are thus designed to be decentralized.
+How this works is that a bunch of machines collectively play the clerk role in a democratic way.
+These are machines from all over the internet, from all kinds of people.
+There's no entry fee or admission, you connect your machine and you're in.
+This guarantees that there's no single point of failure (which would be the case if a single entity, for example a company, was managing the machines).
+As long as some machines stay connected, the blockchain is alive.
+It also guarantees independance - it's a collective effort, thus no single entity has control over the blockchain.

+However, this extremely open approach presents another challenge for the blockchain: If there are 500 machines managing a blockchain, any malicious party can just connect 501 extremely weak machines for cheap.
+This would give them the defacto majority and full control over the blockchain's management.
+And finally, to prevent that from happening, we can come back to proof of work.

+And why is this important again?
+Remember, I wanted to spin up 501 extremely weak machines to take over our example blockchain.
+Now I have to spin up 501 machines that have comparable computational power to a modern computer.
+That's expensive as hell!
+So in the case of blockchains, the point of PoW is to make it if not impossible, then at least unfeasable for a single entity to overtake the collective management system.

 **Takeaways**
 When you’re building large, complex dapps, extensibility is key.